inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 Internally, connected queueing model elements most often communicate with each other using synchronous C++ method calls without utilizing :cpp:`handleMessage()`.
-The most notable exception is when an operation takes a non-zero simulation time, such as when the processing of a packet is delayed.
+The only exception is when an operation takes a non-zero simulation time, such as when the processing of a packet is delayed.
+The connections between the model elements are simply used to designate the caller and the callee.
+Other modules can still send and receive messages through the gates of queueing model elements, but only :cpp:`Packet` instances are allowed.

-TODO: only Packets are passed along the connections, no Commands, Messages

-There are two new important operations on queueing model elements.
+There are two new important operations on queueing model elements defined in :cpp:`IPassivePacketSource` and :cpp:`IPassivePacketSink`.
 Packets can be *pushed* into gates and packets can be *popped* from gates.
 The main difference between them is the subject of the activity.
 In the former case, when a packet is pushed, the activity is initiated by the source of the packet.
 In contrast, when a packet is popped, the activity is initiated by the sink of the packet.

 Queueing model elements can be divided into two categories with respect to the operation on a given gate: *passive* and *active*.
-Active elements push packets into output gates and pop packets from input gates as they see fit.
-Passive elements are pushed into and popped from by other connected modules.
+The passive model elements are pushed into and popped from by other connected modules.
+In contrast, the active model elements push into and pop from other connected modules as they see fit.
+They implement the interfaces :cpp:`IActivePacketSource` and :cpp:`IActivePacketSink`.

 The active queueing elements take into consideration the state of the connected passive elements.
 That is, they push or pop packets only when the passive end is